Undergraduate Student Campus Life

 Office of Campus Ministries and Chapel

 One of the historic distinctives of Asbury University is the gathering of the entire student body in chapel three times a week, during which the great themes of the Bible, human intellect, and the world intersect and are addressed by a wide range of speakers.
 Chapel remains the most central time when we proclaim Christ Jesus as Savior.
 We also hear amazing preaching and teaching that invites students into spiritual formation – into the ongoing process of being shaped by the Holy Spirit into the image of Christ.
-With Asbury exalting Jesus Christ as our Cornerstone, we believe students leave Asbury with a greater understanding and experience of Scripture, holiness, stewardship and mission.
+Exalting Jesus Christ as our Cornerstone, we believe students leave Asbury with a greater understanding and experience of Scripture, holiness, stewardship and mission.
 This worship hour is sacred as students, faculty, and staff are challenged to listen, think, believe, and commit to the calling of Christ to be His people in a broken world.
 See “Chapel Attendance” in the Academic Policies section, visit asbury.edu/chapel, or call ext.
 2200 for more information.

 Office of Housing and Residence Life

 Asbury University is committed to the residential university experience for traditional undergraduates on the main campus and thus expects full-time single students to live in University housing.
 See asbury.edu/housing or call ext.
 2322 for additional information.